thosgood/this-weeks-finds/markdown/101-151/week129.md

 All sorts of things!
 First suppose that G acts freely on M - meaning that gx is different from x for any point x of M and any element g of G other than the identity.
 Then the quotient space M/G is a manifold.
-Even better, the map M → M/G gives us a principal G-bundle with total space M and base space M/G.
+Even better, the map M\to M/G gives us a principal G-bundle with total space M and base space M/G.

 Can we figure out the deRham cohomology of M/G?
 Of course if we were smart enough we could do it by working out M/G and then computing its cohomology.
-But there's a sneakier way to do it using the differential forms on M. The map M → M/G lets us pull back any form on M/G to get a form on M. This lets us think of forms on M/G as forms on M satisfying certain equations - people call them "basic" differential forms because they come from the base space M/G.
+But there's a sneakier way to do it using the differential forms on M. The map M\to M/G lets us pull back any form on M/G to get a form on M. This lets us think of forms on M/G as forms on M satisfying certain equations - people call them "basic" differential forms because they come from the base space M/G.